National highways of India: Characteristics

+India has 161350 km of national highways as of March 2022 compared to 101,011 km in FY 2013–14.
+In July 2023, Union Road Transport and Highways Minister Nitin Gadkari claimed total length of the national highways in the country increased by about 59% in the span of the last nine years.

-National Highways constituted 2.7% of India's total road network, but carried about 40% of road traffic, as of 2013.
-In 2016, the government vowed to double the highway length from 96,000 to 200,000 km.
+As of 2013, National highways constituted 2.7% of India's total road network, but carried about 40% of road traffic.
+In 2016, the government vowed to double the highway length from 101,011 to 200,000 km.

 The majority of existing highways are now four-lane roads (two lanes in each direction), though much of this is being expanded to six or more lanes.
 Some sections of the network are toll roads.
 Only a few highways are built with concrete.
 Bypasses have been constructed around larger towns and cities to provide uninterrupted passage for highway traffic.
-Some existing roads have been reclassified as National Highways.
+Some existing roads have been reclassified as national highways.

 History

 The National Highways Act, 1956 provided for public i.e. state investment in the building and maintenance of the highways.

 The National Highways Authority of India was established by the National Highways Authority of India Act, 1988.
 Section 16(1) of the Act states that the function of NHAI is to develop, maintain, and manage the National Highways and any other highways vested in, or entrusted to, it by the Government of India.

 In 1998 India launched a massive program of highway upgrades, called the National Highways Development Project (NHDP), in which the main north–south and east–west corridors and highways connecting the four metropolitan cities (Delhi, Mumbai, Chennai and Kolkata) have been fully paved and widened into four-lane highways.
 Some of the busier National Highway sectors in India were also converted to four- or six-lane limited-access highways.